 If you ask us, roasting is one of the most fascinating aspects of the coffee process.
 While we go around the world in search of the highest quality coffee, we stay close to home when it comes to processing the beans.

 There are three main types of roasts: light roast, medium roast, and dark roast.
 Getting it right is a complex science that has to do with tweaking temperature and timing to obtain the perfect balance of acidity, sweetness, and bitterness.

+Some people refer to it as American roast, House roast or City roast.
 Medium roast beans are the beans that are removed after a second crackling and have a medium brown hue.
 These are slightly more bodied than light beans and have a dry surface.
 Their taste is described as balanced, lacking the graininess that light roast exhibits.

 Coffee in itself has a huge influence on the world.
 It is the second most traded commodity after oil and the second most consumed beverage after water!
-Not to mention coffee holds many potential health benefits including the prevention of Alzheimer's and diabetes, an increase in metabolism, and nutrients such as vitamin B5, Niacin, and Magnesium.
+Not to mention, coffee holds many potential health benefits, including the prevention of Alzheimer's and diabetes, an increase in metabolism, and nutrients such as vitamin B5, Niacin, and Magnesium.
 All of that with the bonus of alertness and improved concentration that only takes 10 minutes to kick inmakes it easy to understand why there are so many coffee lovers in the world.

 When it comes to choosing coffee, the brand is not the only thing you should look at, as even coffees offered by the same company differ drastically from each other.